 Ferns & Flowers of the Adirondacks

-We have been trained as Interpretive Guides, providing interactive naturalist studies for all ages and experience levels.
+As a Certified Interpretive Guide, Sheila provides interactive naturalist studies for all ages and experience levels.
 This is a walking tour, but the pace is casual and the terrain incline or descent is gradual.
 Learn simple memory pegs for recognizing trees, flowers and ferns, and how local micro-ecologies influence what grows there.

 The Complete Hiker: Fun & Safety in the Wildlands